The Audio-Lingual Method: definition, history, principles, pros and cons

 Wonder how to increase your students' progress?

-Looking for the pros and cons of the audio-lingual method?
+Pros and cons of the audio-lingual method

 ProsCons